hex108/spark/docs/running-on-kubernetes.md

 future versions of the spark-kubernetes integration.

 Some of these include:
-* PySpark support
+* PySpark
-* R support
+* R
 * Dynamic Executor Scaling
-* Local file dependency management
+* Local File Dependency Management

-You can refer to the [documentation}(https://apache-spark-on-k8s.github.io/userdocs/) if you want to try these features and provide feedback to the development team.
+You can refer to the [documentation](https://apache-spark-on-k8s.github.io/userdocs/) if you want to try these features and provide feedback to the development team.

 # Configuration